aradhyagnov/bcs/Pre-processing/README_AXIAL (1).md

 #### 2. Attention XAI Fusion Module

-- **Goal**: Learn the relative importance of each slice in the overall 3D MRI volume.
+- **Aim**: Learn the relative importance of each slice in the overall 3D MRI volume.
 - **Mechanism**:
   - A fully connected layer outputs unnormalized attention weights.
   - A softmax function normalizes the weights.